 Sweet’s teaching interests center on Africans and their descendants in the broader world.
 He teaches courses on comparative slavery, race and nation in the Atlantic world, comparative world history, the history of Brazil, and the history of South Africa.
 Sweet is an award-winning undergraduate history teacher; in 2017, the senior class voted him to be their commencement speaker.

 Doctoral students Sweet has worked with are listed in alphabetical order below.

-Celia Crifasi UW-Madison History Department Fields of Interest: Early modern Iberian Atlantic.
-Miles Wilkerson UW-Madison History Department Fields of Interest: (Dis)ability in enslaved Atlantic African diaspora populations in the Early Modern period.
+Kwaku Mintah Danquah UW-Madison History Department Fields of Interest: Africa and the African diaspora Celia Crifasi UW-Madison History Department Fields of Interest: Early modern Iberian Atlantic John Balz UW-Madison History Department Fields of Interest: Atlantic world and linguistcs

-Sean Bloch, Analyst, General Dynamics Information Technology Philip Janzen, Assistant Professor of History, University of Florida-Gainesville Jessica Krug Hermann Von Hesse Colleen Vasconcellos, Associate Professor of History, University of West Georgia
+Sean Bloch, Analyst, General Dynamics Information Technology Hermann von Hesse, Assistant Professor of African Art History, University of Illinois Urbana-Champaign Philip Janzen, Assistant Professor of History, University of Florida-Gainesville Colleen Vasconcellos, Associate Professor of History, University of West Georgia Jessica Krug

 Past Students Sweet has Worked Closely With: